mhamrick/lampstack/README.md

 ```
 The html directory is where the app for testing is placed, such as Wordpress.

+The ports.conf file sets apache to run on port 8000.

 Everything runs as the local user, so sudo access is not needed.